Yonsei-MILab/B1_Phase_Denoising/README.md

 The paper entitled : "Improving Phase-based Conductivity Reconstruction by Means of Deep Learning based Denoising of B1+ Phase Data" was submitted to Magnetic Resonance in Medicine.

 When using our code for research publications, please cite our paper.

+## Usage

+* train.py : to train the network with in-vivo dataset.

+* test.py : to test the network with in-vivo dataset.